RafaGago/base_library/readme.md

 Depends on: base, nonblock

 A queue for worker/event dispatcher threads.
-Based on wrapping timestamps orde- red in an array based associative container, some lockfree queues and a semaphore.
+Based on wrapping timepoints orde- red in an array based associative container, some lockfree queues and a semaphore.